avirakesh/bedside-pi/README.md

 ## Setting Things Up
 **Note: This process assumes you have a Raspberry Pi 3.
 If you have some other model, you might have to change a few things.**

-####1.
-Setting up Node.js on Pi
+#### 1. Setting up Node.js on Pi

 1. Installing Node.js

 If you haven't done so in a while, run the following commands:

       sudo apt-get update
       sudo apt-get upgrade

 Now your Pi is ready to go.
 Use the following commands to install Node and npm:

   Add the package repository:

       curl -sLS https://apt.adafruit.com/add | sudo bash

  Install Node:

       sudo apt-get install node

  Test Node:

       node -v

 **NOTE: The repository is managed by adafruit.
 To know more about how to setup Node.js on Pi, go to the [official website](https://learn.adafruit.com/node-embedded-development/installing-node-dot-js)**

 Now that Node.js is successfully setup on Pi, we can continue to the next step.

-####2.
-Setting up BedSide Pi
+#### 2. Setting up BedSide Pi

 1. Download this project:

   Either clone this project or download the entire project as a zip, your wish!

 2. Move the files to your Pi:

   Move the files to the directory where you want the application to run.
 Make sure you have write permission in that directory.
 (For ex. ~/BedSidePi/)

 3. Install dependencies:

   Open terminal and set your current working directory as the directory chosen above.

   For example

       cd ~/BedSidePi

   Once the current directory has been set, run the following command:

       npm install

   You should see the dependencies install to the working directory.

+4. (Optional) Change to 24-hr Clock:

+  Go to [assets/js/script.js](assets/js/script.js) on your server, and change **clock24hrs** to **true**.

-####3.
-Setting up weather (or removing it)
+#### 3. Setting up weather (or removing it)

   * Setting up weather:
     1. Grab the API key from [darksky.net/dev](https://darksky.net/dev/)
     2. Open [modules/prefs.js](modules/prefs.js) on your Pi
     3. Copy the API key from [darksky.net/dev](https://darksky.net/dev/) to **apiKey** (Note: Enclose in single quotes)
     4. Set **latlng** to your latitude and longitude
+    5. (Optional) Set **lang** to your preferred language
-    5. (Optional) Open [assets/js/script.js](assets/js/script.js) on your web server and set the refresh interval
+    5. (Optional) Open [assets/js/script.js](assets/js/script.js) on your web server and set **weatherInterval**

   * Removing weather:
     1. Open [views / index.html](views/index.html) on your web server
     2. Comment out the div which contains weather information
     3. Open [assets / js / script.js](assets/js/script.js) on your web server
-    4. Follow the comments at line 55
+    4. Follow the comments at line 63

-####4.
-Setting up Notification Mirroring (or removing it)
+#### 4. Setting up Notification Mirroring (or removing it)

   * Setting up Notification Mirroring: